twosavoie/twosavoie/README.md

 # Hi, I'm Lisa Savoie!

-I'm a developer instructor at [Skillcrush](https://skillcrush.com "This is where I work").
-Skillcrush is the bootcamp where I learned to code.
+I'm a developer instructor at [Skillcrush](https://skillcrush.com "This is where I work"), the bootcamp where I learned to code.
 I was inspired by all the great instructors I came in contact with and I'm so proud to count myself as one of them now!

 I'm also a freelance front-end developer and owner of [LS Codes][1]. 🙂